 - Fix the broken tests and repeat 4. and 5. till all tests pass

 - Maintenance: Regularly run test cases and fix broken tests

-Specify which tests need to be automated
+Specify which tests to automate

 Think about which parts of the software are crucial and MUST NOT fail.

 For example: Think of the login.
 If users are not able to log in, they won’t be able to use any other part of the application.
 That makes the “log in” use case a very crucial part to test.

 Contrary, if a username is displayed with the wrong font size, that might not be such a big deal.